On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: System modeling and problem formulation

-A practical PV module usually contains multiple PV cells that are connected in series or parallel.
-Supposing $ N_s $ is the number of series PV cells and $ N_p $ is the number for parallel connection, the overall model of a PV module based on the SDM of an individual cell is \citep{li2019ParameterExtraction, zhang2020OrthogonalNelderMead, yu2019PerformanceguidedJAYA}
+A PV module contains multiple PV cells connected in series or parallel.
+It is standard to assume the same parameter values for all cells for computational tractability purposes.
+Then, all cells are lumped into a single, functionally equivalent cell \cite{easwarakhanthan1986NonlinearMinimizationa, yu2019PerformanceguidedJAYA,liang2020EvolutionaryMultitask}.
+Thus, the same procedure is used to fit either the SDM \eqref{eq: SM} or the DDM \eqref{eq: DDM} to the I-V curve of a PV module.

-Note, however, that Eq. \eqref{eq: module} holds only if all PV cells in the module are identical, i.e., they share the same parameter values.
-This assumption is unlikely to be true in reality due to the intrinsic heterogeneity among cells.
-For this reason, it is standard in the literature to fit the SDM \eqref{eq: SM} to PV module data directly by lumping all cells into a single, functionally equivalent cell \citep{easwarakhanthan1986NonlinearMinimizationa, yu2019PerformanceguidedJAYA}.
-Of course, the corresponding parameter values of a PV module \eqref{eq: module} are supposed to be much larger than those of an actual cell.
-The extension of the DDM \eqref{eq: DDM} to a PV module is straightforwardly analogous to \eqref{eq: module} and omitted here.